giantbranch/pwn_deploy_chroot/README.md

 apt install docker-compose
 ```

-## Configuration

-Put your pwn program to ./bin （**Note that the filename should not contain special characters.**）

-Listen port start from 10000, you can change in config.py

-## Run
+## How to use

 ```
+1. Put your pwn program to ./bin （Note that the filename should not contain special characters.）
-python initialize.py
+2. python initialize.py
-# please run as root
+3. docker-compose up --build -d     # please run as root
-docker-compose up --build -d
 ```

 ## Attention